Hulme Hippodrome: Community engagement

-An unusual aspect of the community engagement required in order to save this heritage building is that the older members of the community were all widely dispersed and disconnected from the area in the clearances during the 1960s, and such people report how it has taken decades to find again the community connections with their neighbours and classmates.
+An unusual aspect of the community engagement required in order to save this heritage building is that the older members of the community were all dispersed and disconnected from the area in the clearances during the 1960s, and such people report how it has taken decades to find the community connections with their neighbours and classmates again.

 There have been nine events held to date.
 During the first year in 2021 the campaign held four events (3 July, 18 July, 4 Sept, 7 Oct) including community festivals with stalls, performances, and presentations of updates to supporters and an evening street party on Warwick Street to celebrate the building's 120th anniversary (7 Oct 2021), including a projection of short films on the east wall.

 A Spring Festival was held by the campaign group on 6 March 2022.
 Further photographs were taken inside the building in 2021 by 'urban explorers'.
 Later in 2022 there was a launch event at Manchester Central Library (1 Nov) for an 8-month exhibition including displaying the scale model made by MSA students and other memorabilia, running to July 2023.

 Events in 2023 have been scheduled for / delivered on 29 April, 20 May, 8 July and 9 November.
 In addition, presentations are being made and offered to the staff and committees of community-based organisations in the neighbourhood.

 A regular Information Bulletin is produced by the campaign, for which supporters can freely register, averaging around 30 editions a year.